redis/lettuce/README.md

 lettuce - A scalable Java Redis client
 ======================================

-  Lettuce is a scalable thread-safe Redis client providing both synchronous and asyncronous connections.
+Lettuce is a scalable thread-safe Redis client providing both synchronous and asynchronous connections.
 Multiple threads may share one connection provided they avoid blocking and transactional operations such as BLPOP, and MULTI/EXEC.
 Multiple connections are efficiently managed by the excellent netty NIO framework.

 This version of lettuce has been tested against redis 2.8.9.

 Lettuce works with:

 * Java 6
 * Java 7
 * Java 8

 Currently following commands are __not yet__ supported:

 * Sorted Sets: ZLEXCOUNT, ZRANGEBYLEX, ZREMRANGEBYLEX
-  * Server Commands: DEBUG SEGFAULT, MONITOR
+* Server Commands: DEBUG SEGFAULT, MONITOR, PUBSUB

 Join the lambdaWorks-OSS Google Group to discuss this project: